0x10101/alohomora/README.md

 # Installing
 Clone the repository, then run it:

     go run main.go --help

+Or simply download a release and run it:

+    ./alohomora-0.4 --help

 # Compatibility
 alohomora currently only works on Linux-based systems, as I have not yet found the time to make it run on Windows.
 But I guess that's fine.
 The server should run on Windows machines, as it does not require `aircrack-ng` to be available.